tc4dy/SimplePot/README.md

 # 🍯 SimplePot – See How Attackers Think

-> 🧠 *A training honeypot of approximately 2,500 lines of code, suitable for IT companies, researchers, and developers—fully functional and open to your improvements, with a configuration that could be adapted for a production environment.*
+> 🧠 *A training honeypot of approximately 2,500 lines of code, suitable for **IT companies, researchers, and developers—fully** functional and open to your improvements, with a configuration that could be adapted for a production environment. **(Translated by AI into a single file for user convenience.)
+The file was merged using AI, and infrastructure, output support, and modular editing were implemented.** *

 **350‑char description:**
 🔍 Observe live SSH brute‑force, SQLi, DNS tunnelling & more.